-On May 3, 2019, the Company changed its name from Nickel One Resources Inc. to Palladium One Mining Inc. and its stock symbol from NNN to PDM.
-The Company also consolidated its share capital on a ratio of one (1) new post-consolidated common share for every two (2) old pre-consolidated common shares.
+On May 3, 2019, the Company consolidated its share capital on a ratio of one (1) new post-consolidated common share for every two (2) old pre-consolidated common shares.
 All shares and per share references in this MD&A have been retroactively restated accordingly unless noted otherwise.